jondot/blade/README.md

 * You can't control the quality of the resize
 * You can't integrate the tooling into your build workflow or CI

-Blade is an open source tool which has a goal to satisfy the above requirements in the best way.
+Blade is an open source tool which will replace the PSD template and/or online services for you, and has a goal to satisfy the above requirements in the best way possible.

 ## Quick start